btcsuite/btcwallet/README.md

 btcwallet is a daemon handling bitcoin wallet functionality for a single user.
-It acts as both an RPC client to btcd and an RPC server for wallet frontends and legacy RPC applications.
+It acts as both an RPC client to btcd and an RPC server for wallet clients and legacy RPC applications.

 The wallet file format is based on [Armory](https://github.com/etotheipi/BitcoinArmory) and provides a